-As of March 15, 2021, out of approximately 71.5 million shares of common stock outstanding, approximately 56 million are either free trading or may be sold without volume or manner of sale limitations under Rule 144.
-The remainder of our shares, because they are held by our officers, directors and Dr. Schinazi, 10% shareholder, who we deem affiliates, are subject to additional restrictions as described below.
+As of March 23, 2022, out of approximately 97.5 million shares of common stock outstanding, approximately 79.4 million are either free trading or may be sold without volume or manner of sale limitations under Rule 144.
+The remainder of our shares, because they are held by our officers, directors, 10% shareholders and >5% principal shareholders, who we deem affiliates, are subject to additional restrictions as described below.

-In general, Rule 144 provides that any person who is not an affiliate of the Company and has not been an affiliate for 90 days, and who has held restricted common stock for at least six months, is entitled to sell their restricted stock freely, provided that we stay current in our SEC filings.
-After one year, a non-affiliate may sell without any restrictions other than we must be current in our filings for the second year.
+In general, Rule 144 provides that any person who is not an affiliate of the Company and has not been an affiliate for 90 days, and who has held restricted common stock for at least six months, is entitled to sell their restricted stock freely, provided that we remain subject to the Exchange Act reporting requirements and stay current in our SEC filings.